xjning03/CPT113_Group42_Hackathon2/README.md

    - Use an easy-to-use user interface to move through scenes, read descriptions, and make decisions.

 - Scability of Game
-   - additional locations with scenes could be added into linked list to further enhance the game.
+   - The programmer can add or remove places without affecting the general structure of the game by managing scenes with the linked list.
+This is because the game can efficiently handle more chapters by their preferred locations and scenes.
+This enables scalability.

 ## 3. Project Specification:

 ### 1. Input
 -From User:
-   - Players choose options (Options A, B, or C) in each scene of the game.
+   - Players choose options (Options 'A', 'B', or 'C') in each scene of the game.
-   - Players choose to continue (Y or y) or quit (N or n) the game after each chapter.
+   - Players choose to continue ('Y' or 'y') or quit ('N' or 'n') the game after each chapter.

 - From File:
    - Previously saved game data information which are the players’ options (Options A, B, or C) for each scene